fireofearth/paperjs-bug-demo/README.md

 }
 `````

-TODO: Add an example web page that uses OpenSeadragonPaperjsOverlay.
 Note: The file package.json was modified to reflect the change from Fabric.js to Paper.js.
 But the file has not been tested.